hpi-schul-cloud/emosat/README.md

 ## Endpoints for evaluation
 `/results/answers/json` and `/results/answers/csv` resturn the answers for the individual questions as JSON and respectively CSV.
 Same applies for `/results/sentiments/json` and `/results/sentiments/csv`, which contain the initial user sentiment.

 There might be several answers for a single questions and a single session ID, as the data is immediately transferred to the backend.
 If only the final result is of interes, all others can be ignored.
+This can be facilitated by using the `single_answer=true` URL parameter.

 If only entries for a specific session ID are of interest, the session_id can be specified with the GET parameter `sid`, e.g. `/results/sentiments/json?sid=c6aed210-416c-11e9-9ec8-036a18eb7040`.